 Getting your kid to behave the way you wish is not the easiest thing to do as a parent.
 You already know that, right?
-However, you have to try as much as possible to bring up a child that will be not only good disciplined for your sake but also the good of society.
+However, you have to try as much as possible to bring up a child that will be well disciplined for your sake and the good of society.
 It is one of the various ‘fine lines’ of parenting that you must toy with.

 The good news is that there are resources that can guide you on the best way to train a child.

-Here are book suggestions for toddler discipline that will help you communicate with your children and direct them on how to behave well both at home and in public.
+Here are book suggestions for toddler discipline that will help you communicate with your children and direct them on behaving well both at home and in public.

 Top 5 Book Suggestion for Toddler Discipline